 • How Support Coordination differs from Case Management & Advocacy

 • Understand who is likely to be funded for Support Coordination

-This module is about supporting Support Coordinators to feel ultra-confident with using the Price Guide as a tool, with a focus on:
+This module will leave you feeling ultra-confident using the Price Guide as a tool, with a focus on:

 • The flexibility of each support category

 • Interpreting line item definitions

 • Understanding line item codes and how they can help your work

 • "Secret" and not so secret line items you might not know about